Car Radiator Repair Cost in the UK: £100 to £950 Explained

 Car radiator replacement cost breakdown - Make vs location

 Radiator replacement costs vary depending on several factors such as your location, the age of your car, and most importantly, the make and model.
+Here are the latest cost estimates based on 2026 averages.

 Prices provided are estimates and may differ based on these variables.